trustcrypto/documentation-theme-jekyll/pages/mydoc/command-line.md

 ### Key Config Options

 #### setkey [key id] [type]
-Sets raw private keys and key labels
+Sets raw private keys and key labels, to set PEM format keys use the OnlyKey App
   - [key id] must be key number RSA1 - RSA4, ECC1 - ECC16, HMAC1 - HMAC2
   - [type] must be one of the following:
     - label - set to have a descriptive key label i.e. My GPG signing key